MileHacker Logo

 • Cooking classes: Find formal cooking classes focusing on Punjabi or Pakistani cuisine.

-• Food tours: Join guided food tours to discover hidden culinary gems and street food delights.
+• Food tours: Join guided food tours to find hidden culinary gems and street food delights.

 • Fine dining: Experience high-end restaurants in upscale areas like Gulberg or DHA.